Kaush1590/FUTURE_ML_02/README.md

 ```
 Once started, open the URL displayed in the terminal to access the application.

+## Model Retraining
+To retrain the model using a different classification algorithm, modify the training notebook to select the desired model and re-execute the notebook.
+The updated model and related artifacts will be generated and can be used by the application without further code changes.

 ## Application Modules
 1. Dataset Overview: Data summary, missing values, outliers, distributions
 2. EDA Dashboard: Correlation heatmap, box plots, histograms